 - On the Update stack page, click Use existing template and then click Next.

-- On the Specify stack details page, enter a new value for Node Count and then click Next.
+- On the Specify stack details page, enter a new value for Number of Qumulo EC2 instances and then click Next.

 -

-- To ensure that the Provisioner shut downs automatically, review the
+- To ensure that the Provisioner shut downs automatically, monitor the

 /qumulo/my-stack-name/last-run-status

-parameter in AWS Systems Manager (Application Management > Parameter Store). - To check that the cluster is healthy, log in to the Web UI.
+parameter for the Provisioner.
+(In AWS Systems Manager, click Application Management > Parameter Store > /qumulo/<my-stack-name>/last-run-status.
+On the History tab, click ⚙️, and then in the Preferences dialog box, click Parameter history properties > Value > Confirm.) - To check that the cluster is healthy, log in to the Qumulo Core Web UI.

 Removing a Node from an Existing Cluster